The Emeritus Academy remembers those who have gone before.

 Ohio State Marion has established a fund to name the physics lab in the new science and engineering building rising on the campus in honor of Aubrecht.
 Those interested in contributing may do so by sending a check to the Ohio State University at Marion Development Office, 1465 Mount Vernon Avenue, Marion, OH 43302 made out to the Ohio State University Foundation, fund number 315649.
 Online contributions may also be made at www.giveto.osu.edu and designating fund 315649.

-Gordon Aubrecht’s Ph.D. is from Princeton University (where he was a Woodrow Wilson Fellow) in particle physics.
-Aubrecht has been a teacher of university-level physics for more than 40 years and has taught over 340 undergraduate and graduate courses.
-Aubrecht has run around 50 local, national, and international workshops for high school and college teachers and has published around a hundred scientific articles in refereed journals and conference proceedings.
-He resides in Delaware (Ohio) with his wife.
+Gordon Aubrecht’s Ph.D. was from Princeton University (where he was a Woodrow Wilson Fellow) in particle physics.
+Aubrecht was a teacher of university-level physics for more than 40 years and taught over 340 undergraduate and graduate courses.
+Aubrecht ran around 50 local, national, and international workshops for high school and college teachers and published around a hundred scientific articles in refereed journals and conference proceedings.
+He lived in Delaware (Ohio) with his wife.

-Aubrecht does physics education research.
-He is interested in classroom assessment, student inquiry, and exposure of students to contemporary physics concepts.
-He has served on the steering committees of national/international conferences.
-He is a founding member of the Contemporary Physics Education Project (CPEP); he is currently CPEP chair emeritus.
+Aubrecht performed physics education research.
+He was interested in classroom assessment, student inquiry, and exposure of students to contemporary physics concepts.
+He served on the steering committees of national/international conferences.
+He was a founding member of the Contemporary Physics Education Project (CPEP); he served as CPEP chair emeritus.
 CPEP produced spectacular classroom charts for particle, plasma, and nuclear physics, and cosmology.

 Aubrecht is author of the college-level physics textbook, Energy (3rd ed., Upper Saddle River, NJ: Prentice-Hall, 2006) as well as author and / or editor of about a dozen other books.

-Aubrecht is a secretary of IEEE Standards Coordinating Committee 14, and Executive Secretary of the InterAmerican Council on Physics Education.
-Aubrecht is a fellow of AAAS, AAPT, and APS.
-He has received the AAPT Distinguished Service Citation, the Hart Award of the Southern Ohio Section-AAPT, and the Maxwell Award from the Ohio Section-APS.
+Aubrecht was a secretary of IEEE Standards Coordinating Committee 14, and Executive Secretary of the InterAmerican Council on Physics Education.
+Aubrecht was a fellow of AAAS, AAPT, and APS.
+He received the AAPT Distinguished Service Citation, the Hart Award of the Southern Ohio Section-AAPT, and the Maxwell Award from the Ohio Section-APS.
 He was named an American Physical Society Distinguished Referee for 2014.

-Aubrecht has been active in faculty governance before and after retirement.
-He has been member and/or chair of several Ohio State regular and ad hoc committees.
-He has been on the Regional Campus Faculty Council over 25 years, serving as chair or cochair many times.
-He was University Senator from the Marion Campus twice and most recently was OSU Senate Scribe.
-Aubrecht has been on the Board of the OSU Chapter of AAUP for three decades, currently serving as president, Committee A member, and newsletter editor.
+Aubrecht was active in faculty governance before and after retirement.
+He was a member and/or the chair of several Ohio State regular and ad hoc committees.
+He served on the Regional Campus Faculty Council for over 25 years, serving as chair or cochair many times.
+He was a University Senator from the Marion Campus twice and most recently was the OSU Senate Scribe.
+Aubrecht was on the Board of the OSU Chapter of AAUP for three decades, previously serving as president, Committee A member, and newsletter editor.
 The Chapter presented him its Louis Nemzer Award in 2004.
 Aubrecht received the Distinguished Faculty Service award from Ohio State in 2008.
 Aubrecht was named Professor Emeritus in 2013.